madprops/blog/docs/close.md

 # Close

-Lots about how to open/launch programs is discussed often, but what about the ways to close/hide them?
+Lots about how to launch programs is discussed often, but what about the ways to close and hide them?

 I'd say the way we get rid of what we don't need at the moment anymore is equally important.